Promises! Betrayed, Battered, Reasoned And Risen

 “I hate to scold you.
-Why won’t you understand you need to be the best, otherwise Joshua won’t accept you?
+Why won’t you understand you need to be the best; otherwise, Joshua won’t accept you?
 You need to be the best.”

 “But mother, I got all my answers right in the other subjects.
-Father would never visit us, even if I got a 100 just like last time.
+Father would never visit us, even if I got a 100.
+Just like last time.
 You lie all the time.”

-Marie refused to accept the truth, and she cried herself to sleep every night hugging his pillow and shirt.
+Marie refused to accept the truth, and she cried herself to sleep every night, hugging his pillow and shirt.
 She had lost a part of herself, trying hard to survive.
 Time aged rapidly, but the wounds healed at extreme leisure.

 “Mikael, you need to study hard.
 If you are good and behave like a young master, your father will come to see you.
 Yes, he will come to visit us.
-You are his heir; his only son.
+You are his heir, his only son.
 You need to be prepared and make him proud.
 Make mother proud.
 Won’t you do it for me?”

 Initially, Mikael believed his father would come, and with him being perfect, he would stay back.
 They would be a sweet, cheerful family again.
-But all those 100s unacknowledged, all those medals lying inside his mother’s cupboard, all those certificates of applause and appreciation left untouched inside his file made Mikael anxious.
+But all those 100s unacknowledged, all those medals lying inside his mother’s cupboard, and certificates of applause and appreciation left untouched inside his file made Mikael anxious.

 “Why won’t father call?
 The teacher said I was a good boy.
 Mother, when would father come home?”

 Tired of waiting with no answers, Mikael had one day gone to seek Joshua.
-He walked up and peered through the huge black gates of the mansion.
-Two little girls ran around in the lawn calling Joshua, ‘Papa’.
-He smiled and picked them up into his strong arms and looked at the beautiful lady standing beside him.
+He walked up and peered through the vast black gates of the mansion.
+Two little girls ran around on the lawn calling Joshua’ Papa’.
+He smiled, picked them up into his strong arms, and looked at the beautiful lady beside him.
 They looked lovely together.

 With hope lit in the tiny pair of orbs, a six-year-old in search of his rainbow, Mikael yelled out those forbidden words, “Father!”

-Joshua stiffly strode up to the kid who was his replica; the same dark, gorgeous brown strands and sea-green eyes.
+Joshua stiffly strode up to the kid who was his replica, with the same dark, gorgeous brown strands and sea-green eyes.
 He recognized but disregarded the tiny little hands spread out, begging for a hug.
-He barked out in disdain, “Whom are you looking for, boy?
+He barked in disdain, “Who are you looking for, boy?
 Who are you?”

-Thinking back now, he had said the truth.
+Thinking back now, he had told the truth.
 Yes, his mother was a liar, but she lied with the burning hope that the man in the mansion would return to their humble abode.
 She was naïve, hurt and hopeful.
 He had to protect his mother’s heart.
 He had to become strong and rise beyond his father.
 Wiping back his tears, Mikael walks across the crossroad to wrap the hands of his distraught mother into his small yet warm embrace.
 The truth about his father will have to wait.

 Free Image Source